Chatswood High School: Marnie

 In 1990, Chatswood High School's P & C purchased a country property for use as the school's Field Studies Centre.
 The property, Marnie, is a few kilometres from Rylstone, next to the Wollemi National Park.
 The property includes a cottage with accommodation for 10 people.
 It has served as a base for Duke of Edinburgh expeditions.

 Sport and school partnerships

-Chatswood High School is also a member of the North Shore 5 (NS5) Secondary Schools partnership, a collaboration between Killara High School, Ku-Ring-Gai Creative Arts High School, Saint Ives, and Turramurra High School.
+Chatswood High School is a member of the North Shore 5 (NS5) Secondary Schools partnership, a collaboration between Killara High School, Ku-Ring-Gai Creative Arts High School, Saint Ives, and Turramurra High School.
 Chatswood Sport runs within the North Shore region that encompasses Turramurra, Killara, Pennant Hills, Cherrybrook Technology, St Ives, Carlingford and Galston High School.
-Within this area and in regional and state competitions, Chatswood has experienced dominant successes in European Handball, Baseball, Ultimate Frisbee and Football among the Kuring-gai zone.